Introduction

 2. Historical Data Analysis

-Historical data is like a treasure trove of insights.
+Historical data is like a treasure trove of insights and data stored.
 Data warehouses retain historical data, allowing organizations to analyze trends over time.
 For instance, an e-commerce company can use historical data to identify seasonal sales patterns, optimize inventory management, and plan marketing campaigns more effectively.

 3. Enhanced Decision-Making

 Informed decision-making is a cornerstone of success.
-Data warehouses provide decision-makers with easy access to a wealth of information.
+Data warehouses provide decision-makers and business users with easy access to a wealth of information.
 For example, a healthcare provider can use a data warehouse to analyze patient records, identify treatment trends, and make data-driven decisions about patient care.

 4. Data Quality Assurance